AlchemyInteractive/cpp-alliance/_posts/2018-05-06-Gold-sponsor-of-C++-Now.md

 nav-class: dark
 categories: company
 title: Gold sponsor of C++Now
+short-description: 'The Alliance is a Gold sponsor for CppCon 2018.
+This conference is the annual, week-long face-to-face gathering for the entire C++ community.
+The conference is organized by the C++ community for the community.
+Attendees enjoy inspirational talks and a friendly atmosphere designed to help individuals learn from each other, meet interesting people, and generally have a stimulating experience.'
 ---
 The Alliance is a Gold sponsor for
 <a href="http://cppnow.org/history/2018/">C++Now 2018</a>.
 This